Rudd-O/zfs-fedora-installer/README.md

 3. Essential core packages (`yum`, `bash`, `basesystem`, `vim-minimal`, `nano`, `kernel`, `grub2`) will be installed on the system.
 4. Within the freshly installed OS, my git repositories for ZFS will be cloned and built as RPMs.
 5. The RPMs built will be installed in the OS root file system.
 6. `grub2-mkconfig` will be patched so it works with ZFS on root.
-Yum will be configured to ignore grub updates.
+EFI GRUB will be configured to chainload to the `/boot` partition (by referring to its UUID).
 7. QEMU will be executed, booting the newly-created image with specific instructions to install the bootloader and perform other janitorial tasks.
 At this point, if you requested LUKS encryption, you will be prompted for the LUKS password.
 8. Everything the script did will be cleaned up, leaving the file / block device ready to be booted off a QEMU virtual machine, or whatever device you write the image to.